MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Out-GridView.md

 **How to Edit a Criterion**

-- To change an operator, click the blue operator value, and then click to select a different operator from the drop-down list.
+- To change an operator, click the blue operator value, and then select a different operator from the drop-down list.
 - To enter or change a value, type a value in the value box.
 If you enter a value that is not valid, a circular X icon appears.
 To remove it, change the value.
 - To create an **OR** statement, add a criteria with the same property.